 The capstone to our month of service will be a congregational 5K run/walk/bike at Sergeant J.R.
 Hatch Park in West Houston on July 2, 2022, at 9 am.

 The initiative is tailored to include people of all ages and (dis)abilities.
 Even individuals who are health inclined and elect to stay isolated are able to engage in any of the efforts in this initiative.

 Ambition: Blackout the board with 25 Acts of Kindness

-What qualifies as an activity for Triple 5K initiative?
+What qualifies as an activity for the Triple 5K initiative?

-- Any community service opportunity that logs hours, any meal prepared or served to individuals in need, any isolated act of kindness to better someone else or your community, and any exercise involving run/walk/cycling any distance.
-Fill out Activity Log to log any qualifying activity.
+Any community service opportunity that logs hours, any meal prepared or served to individuals in need, any isolated act of kindness to better someone else or your community, and any exercise involving running/walking/cycling any distance.
+Fill out Survey to log any qualifying activity.